The Ultimate Fly Fishing Pack Trip

 Yellowstone National Park fishing licenses are available at all area fly shops and sporting goods stores, as well as at the Park entrance gates.
 You will need to present a valid driver’s license (or other ID) in order to purchase your fishing license.

 The crew at Sunrise Pack Station offers many different angling options throughout the backcountry of Yellowstone National Park.
-Options for single day fishing trips include cutthroat on the Upper Gallatin River, browns on the Black Canyon of the Yellowstone River and various other small creeks.
-For multi-day and overnight packages, Sunrise Pack Station offers trips into world-famous Slough Creek, Pebble Creek, the Lamar River, the Bechler River, Upper Fan Creek, and the Thorofare region of Yellowstone National Park.
 Most of the fishing takes place on small backcountry creeks and streams.
 Wading and fishing from the banks is the normal practice, along with the use of lighter trout rods – four weight and five weight – in packable, four-piece configurations.
 Most of the fish you will catch in the backcountry of Yellowstone are native cutthroat trout – colorful and feisty and almost always willing to take a dry fly.

 Come to Yellowstone National Park’s Cascade Corner and photograph the magnificent waterfalls.
-This time of year is spectacular in Yellowstone National Park.
-The brilliant colors of autumn, the bright blue skies, and crisp white clouds create the perfect backdrop for photography here in America’s wonderland.
-Take time to capture the people, horses, wildlife and scenery.
+This time of year is spectacular in the park.
+Late summer provides warm days and cool nights for an amazing time in Yellowstone’s Cascade Corner.
+You’ll ride to numerous waterfalls and overlooks to see spectacular scenery.
+Bring your camera to capture the people, horses, wildlife, and scenery.
 In the off time, relax in the warm waters of this area to rest your bones and rejuvenate your soul.